ramongerix/ECE2112-EX3/README.md

    jupyter notebook
    ```
 3. Open the respective notebook (either `P1` or `P2`).
-4. Execute the cells in sequence.
+4. View the .py scripts

 ---